Summer Session

 Registering for classes

 Undergraduate students normally register for first semester classes at New Coug Orientation.
 As a summer student, you will instead need to contact the Academic Success & Career Center (ASCC) at ascc@wsu.edu to register.
-In your email, share your full name and WSU ID number, and state that you are a new international student requesting to be connected with an academic advisor to register for your first-term classes.
-Before you meet with them, make sure you have taken the Math and Writing Placement Exams.
+In your email, share your full name and WSU ID number, and state that you are a new international student starting in the summer session and you must to be connected with an academic advisor to register for your classes.
+Before you meet with the advisor, make sure you have taken the Math and Writing Placement Exams.

-If you are in our Academic English or Undergraduate Foundation program, you will be automatically registered for your first-term classes.
+If you are in our Academic English or Undergraduate Foundation program, you will be automatically registered for your summer session classes.

 To maintain your F-1 visa status, you must be enrolled in a total of 6 credits during summer session.
 Three of those credits must be in-person classes and a maximum of 3 credits can be an online course, if necessary.